 Your love's magic lies in Flower Powernote There are few variations of the song with slightly different lyrics.
 This is the first variation heard.

-Nightmare Fuel: So much of it, but especially in the adaption of The Worn Out Dancing Shoes when it is revealed that everything within the strange world the princesses secretly go to and dance in are actually monsters and demons in disguise.
+Especially in the adaption of The Worn Out Dancing Shoes when it is revealed that everything within the strange world the princesses secretly go to and dance in are actually monsters and demons in disguise.

 What Do You Mean, It's for Kids?: This show is clearly aimed for kids.
 However, it contains many scenes of intense cruelty (such as a princess being falsely accused of killing her baby in the episode "The Six Swans", characters being beaten by abusive guardians in "Brother and Sister" and "Rapunzel", and the main character being framed by his brother's cruel trick in "The Water of Life"), as well as semi-frequent use of violence and Nightmare Fuel.
 One episode is based on the Grimms' story "Allerleirauh", which features a princess fleeing from her father who wants to marry her.
 The darkest episode was perhaps "Bluebeard", which features the title character killing his wives and nearly kills the most recent one until her brothers save her.
 Much of the dark imagery was toned down for the English dub, but the show was still quite dark considering its target audience.
 The catch?
 This show was aired on Nick Jr., which is known today for very sugary shows such as Dora the Explorer.